syedtaz/project-cait/README.md

 # caitlyn.jl

 Code for stochastically simulating oscillatory systems in multicellular models of zebrafish.
 Current iterations include stable CPU and GPU versions written in Julia.
-There is also an experimental low-level version in CUDA C. Code by Tazmilur Saad and Ahmet Ay.
+There is also an experimental low-level version in CUDA C. Code by Tazmilur Saad.

 Please see the documentation ([![][docs-stable-img]][docs-stable-url]) for more details on the algorithm and the underlying implementation.